Intimacy

 Many people view foreplay as "the preparatory stage before penetration," but this perception significantly undermines sexual satisfaction.
 Research published in the Journal of Sex Research consistently shows that couples who spend more time on foreplay report higher sexual satisfaction for both partners.
 For women in particular, reaching orgasm without sufficient foreplay is difficult, and a lack of foreplay can also cause pain during intercourse.

-A large-scale survey by Chapman University (2017, 52,000 participants) found that the common traits among women who frequently reached orgasm were "extended foreplay," "oral sex," "deep kissing," and "verbal expressions of affection."
+Large-scale surveys have found that common traits among women who frequently reach orgasm include "extended foreplay," "oral sex," "deep kissing," and "verbal expressions of affection."
 Penetration technique and penis size were not statistically significant factors.
+In other words, the key to higher satisfaction lies not in "what you do" but in "how much time and attention you devote."

 The Physiological Significance of Foreplay